arwenkf/Emotion-Recognition/README.md

 # Development Status
 - Nearly complete!
 AI is finished, and app is in development
 - First benchmark will be fully completed by January 24th.
 This includes the ability to recognize emotions in pictures and log the emotions into the app's database

+# How to run
+At the moment, the files run perfectly, but are limited to local machines, since they rely upon file paths.
+However, once the app is completed, this will be solved.
+In the meantime, in order to be tested on other machines, the user would have to download the files and change a few file path variables.